ganczarek/filmweb-to-imdb/README.md

 ------------
 - Release years can differ between Filmweb and IMDb databases; especially for Polish productions.
 Better heuristic could be implemented, but currently these cases are ignored and listed as not found in IMDb.
 - If a movie has a game with a title same as in Filmweb database, then the game might be rated.
+- If a movie has multiple IMDb IDs, its rating may not be copied.